Hooton Pagnell: Hooton Pagnell Hall and the Estate

 Much of the property in the village belongs to the estate of Hooton Pagnell Hall, which has been in the family of former Lord Mayor of London Sir Patience Warde since the 17th century.
 Before that it was owned by Sir Richard Hutton of Goldsborough Hall who bought the estate in 1605.
 Hutton's descendant Col Robert Byerley, of Byerley Turk fame, sold the hall and estate to Sir Patience Warde in 1703.
 With increased wealth, the Hall was extensively restored in Victorian times: following the sale of many large properties to meet death duties, the estate is now owned by a family trust.
 Mary Betty Norbury received the Hooton Pagnell estate as a gift from her father, Col William St Andrew Warde-Aldam, in 1952, and she and her husband assumed the surname of Warde-Norbury by Royal Licence in 1958.

 Hooton Pagnell Church

-Close to the hall is the parish church of All Saints: a Norman square-towered church.
+Close to the hall is the parish church of All Saints, a Grade I listed Norman square-towered church.
 Originally built in Norman times, the church was white-washed during the Reformation.
 With the revival of ritual as a result of the Oxford Movement, the church was restored to a more High Church style in the 1870s by the owner of the estate, Julia Warde-Aldam, who also restored the church in the neighbouring village of Frickley.
 The Warde-Aldams' wealth was based on land-ownership but was boosted significantly by the exploitation of coal reserves in the estates land with the sinking of Frickley colliery, located in South Elmsall, West Yorkshire.